rafalstaroszczyk1/PythonUnittest/README.md

 ## General Information
-Repository contains two particular modules :
+Repository contains two particular issues ( unittest and pytest ):

 - employee_unittest.py -- > In the same additional directory, the module with the test (test_employee.py)
 - example_pytest.py -- > tests in module